Healthy Homes Assessment Hastings Central

 Insulation Hastings Central

-A properly insulated home can help control condensation and lower the chance of mould and dampness and it will make much easier for the household to keep warmth.
+A properly insulated home will help to control condensation and lessen the likelihood of mould and damp, and will also make much easier for the household to retain heat.

-The "R" is a symbol for thermal resistance and it is a measurement of how well the insulation is able to resist heat flow.
-The more R-value is higher, the more effective the insulation.
+The "R" signifies thermal resistance and is a measure of how well the insulation withstands heat flow.
+The greater the R-value, the better the insulation.

 • Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 below floor R 1.3